-Goals in each half from Philippe Mexes and Mario Balotelli saw Seedorf's mid-table side lift ita flagging season as it produced a masterful display at the Stadio Artemio Franchi.
+Goals in each half from Philippe Mexes and Mario Balotelli saw Seedorf's mid-table side lift their flagging season as they produced a masterful display at the Stadio Artemio Franchi.

-Fiorentina, meanwhile, was dealt a blow to its Champions League ambitions, after successive Serie A wins had lifted hopes of a late surge towards third place.
+Fiorentina, meanwhile, were dealt a blow to their Champions League hopes, after successive Serie A wins had lifted hopes of a late surge towards third place.

-Mexes nodded in from close range from a Balotelli set piece midway through the first half before Balotelli himself doubled the lead with another superb free kick.
+Mexes nodded in from close range from a Balotelli free-kick midway through the first half before Balotelli himself doubled the lead with a superb free-kick.

 In the end it was comfortable for the visitors, as they finally began to show signs of returning to something like their best.